-The bill amends various sections of the Florida Statutes to establish a clear legal framework for limited liability companies (LLCs) and their protected series.
+The bill amends various sections of Florida Statutes to establish a clear legal framework for limited liability companies (LLCs) and their protected series.
 It introduces definitions for terms such as "registered foreign protected series of a foreign series limited liability company" and "registered foreign series limited liability company," while also specifying that certain LLCs may be considered nonresidents under specific circumstances.
-The bill outlines procedures for serving legal documents on these entities, ensuring that such service acts as notice to relevant parties.
-Additionally, it revises requirements for certificates of status and mandates that specific information be included in annual reports for series limited liability companies and registered foreign series limited liability companies.
+The bill outlines procedures for serving legal documents on these entities and revises requirements for certificates of status, mandating that certain information be included in annual reports for series limited liability companies and registered foreign series limited liability companies.

 Statutes affected: S 316 Filed: 605.0103, 605.0117